Jump to Navigation

 What You Should Know about Ortho Evra

 The Ortho Evra patch, marketed to young women as an easy an effective form of birth control, is now under scrutiny for its possible connection to several deaths and serious side effects.
 Ortho Evra was approved by the U.S. Food and Drug Administration (FDA) in November 2001 to prevent unwanted pregnancy by continuously releasing estrogen and progestin into the blood stream.
 However, several reports to the FDA of life-threatening blood clots and other serious side effects prompted concern over the use of defective Ortho Evra patches.
-If you have suffered from the severe side effects of this defective patch, contact an experienced lawyer today to learn about your legal rights to compensation in New York.
+If you have suffered from the severe side effects of this defective patch, contact an experienced lawyer today to learn about your legal rights to compensation in New York City.
 Contact an Ortho Evra Attorney today!

 Since the birth control patch was introduced to the public in 2002: